I. What Are Twitter Direct Messages (DMs)?

 - Access all messaging channels and engage in multiple conversations through a single view

-Request your free demo of Customer Contact, or get started right away!
+Request your free demo of the Mobile Service Cloud, or get started right away!